iabhijith/subnetwork_inference/README.md

     - The results are stored in the `results` folder
     - The models are stored in the `checkpoints` folder

-- The code can also be run locally (suggested to run on a gpu)
+- The code can also be run locally (suggest to run on a gpu)
     - To run the code locally use `python main.py`
     - The hyperparameters can be configured using the `configuration/uci.yaml` file
     - Alternatively, the hyperparameters be configured using the command line